 Laboratory of Structural Cell Biology

-We are located at the 8th floor of the Bluemle Life Sciences Building, in the Department of Biochemistry and Molecular Biology at Thomas Jefferson University, downtown Philadelphia.
+We are located on the 4th floor of the Jefferson Alumni Hall, in the Department of Biochemistry and Molecular Biology at Thomas Jefferson University, downtown Philadelphia.